pjh/kubernetes-the-hard-way/docs/03-compute-resources.md

 > The Kubernetes cluster CIDR range is defined by the Controller Manager's `--cluster-cidr` flag.
 In this tutorial the cluster CIDR range will be set to `10.200.0.0/16`, which supports 254 subnets.

-TODO: eventually will just want to use ```--image-family windows-1803-core-for-containers --image-project windows-cloud``` below.

 Create three compute instances which will host the Kubernetes worker nodes:

 ```